DeinaK/tankTrouble/README.md

-# Tank Trouble
+# TankTrouble
 A 2 player tank game implemented in Java, inspired by the game with the same name.
+The program uses threads to render/update/run the game.

 ### Installing
 Clone and download the files to some directory.
 Open up a terminal and browse to the path where the project files are located.